-- Preheat the oven to 425 degrees and prepare a sheet pan with a sheet of parchment paper.
+- Preheat the oven to 425 degrees Fahrenheit and prepare a sheet pan with a sheet of parchment paper.

-- In a medium/large bowl, whisk together the flours, baking powder, salt, sugar, and sprinkles until combined.
-In a measuring cup, combine the heavy cream and vanilla extract.
-Pour the cream mixture on to the dry ingredients and fold or stir with a wooden spoon or spatula until evenly combined.
-Sprinkle in a tablespoon or two more flour if the dough is too sticky.
-It should be moist enough that there aren’t any dry pieces not sticking to the dough, but not so sticky that the dough is watery or doesn’t hold its shape.
+- In a large bowl, whisk together the flours, baking powder, salt, sugar, and sprinkles until combined.
+In a measuring cup, combine the heavy cream and vanilla.
+Pour the cream mixture on the dry ingredients and fold or stir with a wooden spoon or spatula until evenly combined.
+Sprinkle in a tablespoon or two more flour if the dough I too sticky.
+It should be moist enough that there aren’t any dry pieces not sticking to the dough, not not so sticky that the dough is watery or doesn’t hold its shape.

-- On a floured surface divide the dough in two and each piece into a 3/4″ tall circle.
+- On a floured surface, bring the dough together to be smooth and divide it into two equal sized pieces.
+Pat each piece of dough out into a flat 6” circle.
 Do not overwork the dough.
-Using a sharp knife, cut out little triangles of dough, about 8 from each round.
-Alternatively, you can use a small biscuit cutter.
-Brush the tops of each with heavy cream using a pastry brush.
+Transfer the dough to the pans, spacing out the two pieces.
+Using a sharp knife, cut each circle into 6 wedges.
+Brush the tops with heavy cream using a pastry brush.
 Place the pan of scones in the fridge or freezer for 10-15 minutes to rest as this will help the scones to rise well.
-Bake in the preheated oven for about 15 minutes or until the edges of the scones have browned and the center of the scones are no longer doughy.
-Allow the scones to cool for about 10 minutes before covering with glaze.
+Bake in the preheated oven for about 20 minutes or until the edges of the scones have browned and the center of the scones are no longer doughy.
+Allow the scones to cool for about 10 minutes before covering or piping with glaze.